note/xml-lens/docs/src/main/tut/docs/optics.md

 When utilizing Optics API you will operate directly on `Monocle` types.
 There is some theory behind them and therefore some basic knowledge of it is neccessary to comfortably use this kind of API.
 Understanding what is `Lens`, `Prism` and `Traversal` will be particularly helpful.
-If you don't now where to start educating about Optics you may find section [resources](#resources-on-optics) relevant.
+If you don't know where to start educating about Optics you may find section [resources](#resources-on-optics) relevant.

 ### How to use Optics API